jinjei/CS180TeamProject/README.md

 - **Chatroom Directory:**
   - `UserClientService`
+  - `ClientConnectServerThread`
 ### Other Tests
+- `UserTest`：Run the UserTest, and if the tests pass successfully, the following messages will be printed to the console: "blockUser has been blocked.", "blockUser has been unblocked.", "friendUser has been added to your friends list.", "Excellent - Test ran successfully."
+- `MessageTest`：Run the MessageTest, and if tests pass successfully, the following messages will be printed to the console: "Excellent - Test ran successfully."

 Thank you for understanding the unique testing challenges and considerations for these classes.